-There are many types of injuries and illnesses that can be covered by the Louisiana workers’ compensation insurance program.
-These include traumatic injuries that occur during a single event, such as a broken leg during a fall.
-Workers’ compensation may also cover mental injuries from withstanding sudden stress at work.
-Mental conditions may be more difficult to prove than physical injuries.

 Benefits should cover traumatic injuries that occur during a single event, such as a broken leg from a fall.
 Workers’ compensation may also cover psychological injuries from withstanding sudden stress at work.
 Mental conditions may be more challenging to prove than physical injuries.